JyotinderSingh/goLSM/README.md

 ### Closing the DB

 Finally, you should close the DB when you're done using it.
 You can do this using the Close method.
+Closing the DB will flush the in-memory component to disk, close the write-ahead log, and run any scheduled compactions.

 ```go
 err := db.Close()